 - 1. Changes before Final Examinations for Master's Students and before the Preliminary Examination of PhD Students.
 Should students, in consultation with their advisors, wish to change any of the committee members, they must submit a revised Plan of Graduate Work with the new members, indicating that this change has been approved by the advisor and by the DGP.
 Approvals of the students, the committee members, and the DGP must be included.
-The DGP must submit the revised Plan of Work to the Graduate School. - Disagreements within committees or between students and committee members over the quality of students' performance are not grounds for reconstituting the committee.
-If students believe that they have been unjustly or unfairly treated in efforts to resolve committee conflicts, they have the right to grieve this issue, according to the current University Grievance Procedures for Graduate Students. - 2.
+The DGP must submit the revised Plan of Work to the Graduate School.
+Disagreements within committees or between students and committee members over the quality of students' performance are not grounds for reconstituting the committee. - 2.
 Changes after the Preliminary Examination.
 Changes in doctoral committee membership after preliminary exams should only occur under extenuating circumstances.
 The change requires signatures of both outgoing and incoming committee members and the student, as well as justification for the committee change.
 Approval by the Graduate School is required prior to holding any examinations.